 Adam Young is a piano player from Marion Bridge who regularly plays throughout Cape Breton, and has showcased in Scotland, Ireland, and the United States, including a five-week engagement with Jennifer Roland’s band at Dolly Parton’s amusement park in Tennessee.
 Adam created and directed Louisbourg Playhouse’s Cape Breton Lyrics & Laughter, which has been performed more than 300 times and was nominated for an ECMA.
 He also performs with Anita MacDonald and Ben Miller, with his band The Goin’s On, and can be heard on recordings by Colin Grant, Jason MacDonald, Eric Angus Whyte, Dara Smith-MacDonald and Marilyn MacKinnon.

 The musical partnership between Alasdair Fraser, long regarded as Scotland’s premier fiddle ambassador, and the sizzlingly-talented young California cellist Natalie Haas is the fulfillment of a long-standing musical dream for Fraser, whose cutting-edge musical explorations took him full circle to find a cellist who could help him return the instrument to its historical role at the rhythmic heart of Scottish dance music.
-The duo performs frequently in Europe, and throughout the US and Canada.
-They have been featured on NPR’s Performance Today, the Thistle & Shamrock, and Mountain Stage, and represented Scotland at the Smithsonian Museum’s Folklife Festival.
+The duo has toured together for over 15 years now and released four albums, performing frequently in Europe, and throughout the US and Canada.
+This is the second time the duo has performed at Celtic Colours.

 Allan's background in the Cape Breton musical tradition is the backbone of his ability to accompany any fiddler, past and present—from Carl MacKenzie, Buddy MacMaster, Rodney MacDonald, Howie MacDonald, John Morris Rankin and John Pellerin to the new generation fiddlers including Troy MacGillivray and Shelly Campbell—for dances and ceilidhs.
 Allan has toured all over the world with Jerry Holland and others and was a full time member of Natalie MacMaster's band for five years.
 Allan is Music Director at the Celtic Music Interpretive Centre in Judique and spends his time accompanying local fiddlers at dances, and in pubs and theatres.